-It is no secret that in the last decade, Portland's population has grown and the makeup of its workforce has changed drastically.
-In order to continue to effectively manage your employees, you must adapt, learn new skills, and gain an understanding of the diverse and ever-changing Portland workforce.
-It is critical as a manager to provide a healthy, safe, and respectful workplace for all of your employees.
-In order to accomplish this task, as a manager, you must continue to grow and improve in areas such as diversity, transgender employees, and workplace harassment.
-Workplace discord and stress affect everyone within the company and can affect not only your team's morale but also their productivity.
+It is no secret that in the last decade, Portland's population has grown and the makeup of its workforce has changed drastically to include multiple protected classes.
+As a business manager, you must provide a healthy, safe, and respectful workplace for every employee.
+You must also continue to grow and improve in areas such as diversity, transgender employees, and workplace harassment.
+Workplace stress affects everyone within the company and can impact not only your team's morale but also their productivity.

 Having been with Portland Community College since 1999, Carolyn Waterfall has taught a wide variety of highly experiential and fun courses designed to enhance leadership, management and communication skills.